edin-m/gamedev-articles/README.md

 # Windows requirements

-* MSYS in PATH - sed, unzip, sh is required in path
+* Git for windows in PATH with the rest of the tools - sed, unzip, sh is required in path
 * wget - you can get it [here](http://gnuwin32.sourceforge.net/packages/wget.htm) - exe and dependencies need to be in the same folder which needs to be in PATH
 * cmake
 * Supported VS 2015
 * Go to VS command line and then use build commands to build projects

+git prompt:

+`$ git submodule update --init --recursive -- lib`

+Developer Command Prompt for VS2015:

+`> cmake -DBUILD_ASSIMP_101=ON ..`

 # Libraries